EricRosenfeld1/CalypsoAPI/README.md

 CalypsoAPI is a .NET library used to access data of Zeiss&copy; measuring machines using Calypso software.
 The libray must be executed on the computer running CALYPSO in order to access the data.

-The data is available as events or public properties which implement INotifyPropertyChanged.
+The data is available as events, public properties which implement INotifyPropertyChanged or WebApi.

 ### Features
 - Read machine state (Running, Paused, Stopped, Finished, Error)
 - Read current measurement plan data
 - Read measurement results
+- WebApi

 ### Planned Features
 - Read current stylus and probe